Description

 In line with France’s new outward-looking foreign policy, the map shows the global reach and ambitions of the French empire.
 It concentrates in particular on New France in the Americas, which in 1624 included the shores of the St. Lawrence River, Newfoundland, and Nova Scotia (Arcadia), shown on the map as ‘Canada’ and ‘Estotiland’.
 ‘Virginne’ (Virginia) and ‘Floride’ (Florida), also appear.
 Amongst the vignettes in the margin is an early image of an ‘habitation en Virginie et floride’ and an Indian village in Virginia, drawn after Theodor de Bry (who published some of de Caus’ works).

-Richelieu was nominal governor of New France, but Champlain was appointed acting governor.
+Richelieu was the nominal governor of New France, but Champlain was appointed acting governor.
 Apart from a brief interruption when the English blockaded the Saint Lawrence River and captured Quebec between 1629 and 1633, the Compagnie remained proprietor of New France until 1663.

 In all, 17 settlements are shown on the map: Rome, ‘Mecha’ (Mecca), Mosco(w), Constantinople, Quebec, Quinsay (Hangchow), Beijing, Jerusalem, ‘La Babylone’, ‘Mexique’ (Mexico City), Leon, Lima, Cusco, ‘Arica Potosi’, ‘ville de la plate’, ‘Fernanborg’ (in Brazil), and ‘Cambalu’ (in Cathay).
 Regional names and tribal names appear in red and gold.